DISCLAIMER:

 Yet for all our dreams of reaching distant worlds, we must first face the truth of the one we already call home.
 So, let us put this dreamy and cheeky cosmic poetry on the back burner and focus on here and now.

-Unless we all start caring about our Blue Planet, like a bit more than ever, there might just not be any other destination that can shelter us in the same way, especially not Proxima b, since we do not know of how to get there and have not even conquered Mars yet.
+Unless we all start caring about our Blue Planet more than ever, there might just not be any other destination that can shelter us in the same way, especially not Proxima b, since we do not know of how to get there and have not even conquered Mars yet.

 Replicating Earth's delicate balance on Mars may be an endless endeavor, even with AI at our side.
 Why reshape another world when the one we have is slipping through our fingers?